-No, I dislike cheaply made, overpriced, underperforming turntables, 95% of which happen to be belt drives.
+No, I dislike poorly built, overpriced, underperforming turntables, and most of those are belt drives.

 There are many amazing belt-drive turntables out there.
 One of my two reference turntables is a golden-age, end-game Luxman PD-350 (ie Micro Seiki) belt drive turntable.
 Yes, the other is a direct drive machine, but I wouldn’t own or still be using the PD-350 many years after acquiring it if I didn’t like it, trust me on this!